Growing Your Business In 2020

-In this article, we’ll go through tips and tricks on how you can scale your business at a much faster rate in hopes to crescendo full time into your business.
-The reason most businesses fail is that they simply don’t have the ability to give the project enough attention (time) so it can build momentum and not only pay for itself but also pay your bills.
+In this article, we’ll go through tips and tricks on how you can scale your business at a much faster rate in hopes to move full-time into your business.
+The reason most businesses fail is that they simply don’t have the ability to give the project enough attention (time) so it can build momentum and not only pay for itself, but also pay your bills.

-Speed - Build Your Brand Fast
+Build Your Brand Fast

 You can virtually grow your business at least 8x using tools like Facebook, Instagram, and other social media platforms.
 Let’s be realistic, 20% of businesses that have generated 80% of their business comes from online marketing efforts.
-We hear excuses all the time like, “but my industry is different,”.
-All I can say is if you’re not putting some type of online marketing strategy to earn revenue, in the next 5-10 years your business model will be greatly impacted in a negative way.
+We hear excuses all the time like, “But my industry is different.”
+The cold hard truth is that if you’re not putting some type of online marketing strategy to earn revenue today, then in the next 5-10 years, your business model will be greatly impacted in a negative way.

 Grow Without Seeking Investors

 There’s a notion circulating in the startup community that getting an investor is easy and the way to go.
 People say you just need to find someone with money, pitch your business idea and that’s it.
 There are surely investors out there seeking a great business model to invest time, money and resources.
 But, most businesses fail in this process because they focus less on actually generating sales and more on seeking an investor.
 If you’re a startup, then your main priority should be to generate sales independently.
 Once you can show on paper that the business is indeed valuable to the marketplace through your business model, then you might be eligible to seek an investor.
 The point is: grow first, then seek an investor.

 That’s right, we said you need to grow first and then look to investors.
 This turns out to be a lot like the chicken or the egg dilemma; you need money to grow, you need to grow to make money.